Monastery of the Virgins: Monastery of the Virgins

 The excavators believe that the monastery had initially occupied the entire structure.
 In the 5th century, however, Jerusalem was granted patriarchal status and the following century saw the city develop and expand.
-As population density in Jerusalem grew, the needs of numerous pilgrims to the holy city led to a reduction in the Monastery's area in favour of public facilities.
+As population density in Jerusalem grew, the needs of numerous pilgrims to the holy city led to a reduction in the monastery's area in favour of public facilities.
 In the mid-6th century, two wings were detached from the monastery and sealed off, the northern wing to act as a public kitchen and the southern converted into a row of shops.
 Food for the monastery was prepared in the public kitchen and delivered through two windows left open between the two sections of the building.

 Adjacent buildings have aided the identification of the building as a monastery.
 6 ft from the Temple Mount wall, behind the monastery, stood a vaulted chamber with a sloping floor.
 This has been identified as a collection vat for wine, above which once stood a winery, a common feature of Byzantine monasteries.
-A two-story structure to the east of the Monastery may have served as a hospice.
+A two-story structure to the east of the monastery may have served as a hospice.
 Thirty well-preserved rooms were found on its ground floor, as was a red cross painted on a lintel in the building, and large watering pool on the outside.

 While the building certainly was a monastery, certain finds nevertheless cast doubt on its identification with Theodosius' Monastery of the Virgins.
 Theodosius's description dates from the early 6th century, while the structural modifications isolating the central portion have only been dated to the mid 6th century, and possibly later.
 Furthermore, Greek inscriptions found in the building feature no women, only men, including one reading "for the offering and salvation of the Timotheus the priest".

 The identification of the site with Theodosius' monastery was first proposed by Yizhar Hirschfeld.
 Yoram Tsafrir has suggested that the monastery may have been located on the slopes below of the Temple Mount which have not yet been excavated or even in the hollows of the Temple Mount itself, within Solomon's Stables.
 No evidence has been found to corroborate either suggestions.

-Second Temple Courthouse
+Second Temple period courthouse

 Underneath the coarse stones of the Byzantine walls, the walls of the monastery were built of large finely dressed stones, plastered and molded at the joints, a feature of Herodian construction.
-The monastery had been built over the remains of a large Second-Temple-era building which had stood adjacent to a major entrance to the Herodian Temple Mount.
+The monastery had been built over the remains of a large Second Temple-era building which had stood adjacent to a major entrance to the Herodian Temple Mount.
 Benjamin Mazar had suggested that this may have been a courthouse of the Sanhedrin, the supreme Jewish judicial and legislative body, a building referred to in the Mishnah, Tractate Sanhedrin 11.2.
 Additional support for this identification comes from a fragment of a Hebrew inscription found nearby.
-The inscription contained the word "[z]kenim" (elders), probably referring to the Sanhedrin.
+The inscription contained the word "[z]kenim" ('elders'), probably referring to the Sanhedrin.